Kate Mosse: Journalism and broadcasting

 Mosse writes for various newspapers and magazines, including The Times, Telegraph, Guardian and The Sunday Times and from 2008 to 2011 she wrote a regular column for the book trade magazine, The Bookseller.
 A regular guest on UK radio and television, she presented the BBC Four literary chat show Readers' and Writers' Roadshow and appears on the BBC Breakfast News and BBC2's The Review Show.
 She is a guest presenter for A Good Read on BBC Radio 4.

 Mosse was the captain of the winning team of alumni from New College, Oxford, on Christmas Celebrity University Challenge in 2012.
 The team included the novelists Rachel Johnson and Patrick Gale.In January 2021, Kate Mosse launched #WomanInHistory, a global campaign of celebration inviting people to nominate a woman from history they thought should be better known.

-Other

-In 1996 Mosse co-founded the annual Women's Prize for Fiction (WPF) – formerly the Orange Prize, and from 2014, the Bailey's Women's Prize for Fiction – of which she is also the honorary director and chair of the WPF Board.
-The prize celebrates international fiction throughout the world written by women, and is anonymously endowed.
-Previous winners include Fugitive Pieces by Anne Michaels, Small Island by Andrea Levy and We Need to Talk About Kevin by Lionel Shriver.

-Mosse has served on a number of arts boards, including South East Arts, the South West Sussex Arts Group and Arts & Business.
-She was a governor of Chichester High School For Girls from 1998 to 2002.
-She is on the Board of the National Theatre in London and on the Executive Committee of Women of the World, as well as being a Patron of the Chichester-based Consort of Twelve and The Fishbourne Centre.
-She is one of the authors leading the campaign against the closure of the UK library service.

-Awards
+Honours and awards

-Mosse was appointed Officer of the Order of the British Empire (OBE) in the 2013 Birthday Honours for services to literature.
+Mosse was appointed Officer of the Order of the British Empire (OBE) in the 2013 Birthday Honours for services to literature and Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to literature, women and charity.

 In 2000, she was named European Woman of Achievement for her contribution to the arts.
 In 2006, she was nominated for a Quill Award and won the British Book Awards Best Read of the Year for Labyrinth.
 She holds an Honorary MA from the University of Chichester.
 She was also the 2012 winner of "The Spirit of Everywoman Award", awarded by NatWest.
 In 2013, she was named as one of publishing Top 100 most influential people by the Bookseller and has appeared in every list since.
 She was named one of London's 1000 most influential people in the arts in 2013 by the Evening Standard.

 In 2019, she was appointed visiting professor of Contemporary Literature and Creative Writing at the University of Chichester.
+She was elected a Fellow of the Royal Society of Literature in 2020.